Extracurricular activities for children

 2. Music lessons

 Music lessons are a great extracurricular activity for children.
 Some children prefer to sing, while others prefer to learn musical instruments.
 Whether it’s vocals, or any one of the multitude of instruments, or even both, learning music does more than just give your child a hobby or passion.
-Music stimulates many areas of development and teaches children important skills such as cooperation, rhythm, and multi-tasking, especially by teaching the mind and body to work together.
+Music stimulates many areas of development and teaches children important skills like these learning skills such as cooperation, rhythm, and multi-tasking, especially by teaching the mind and body to work together.
 There is a huge range of musical instruments to choose from, whether it’s piano, violin, guitar, or one of the many others.
 If your child shows an interest in music, help them find a musical instrument they would like to learn and consider enrolling them in lessons.

 Children are naturally energetic and love to exhaust themselves, which is why dance suits those who are exuberant.
 There are so many different styles of dance to choose from, including cultural or national dances which offer exposure to new cultures and music too.
 They may also prefer classical dance such as ballet, or more contemporary styles such as hip-hop and jazz.
 For both boys and girls, dance teaches children about balance, discipline, and concentration.
 Dance, as an extracurricular activity, can also be continued throughout your child’s later school years.